legumeinfo/Funnotate/README.md

 ### Example FASTA sequences

-To use example FASTA files as input selections on the Funnotate home page (for example, to avoid having to hunt for them during a presentation), place them in your `static/examples/` subdirectory.
+To use example FASTA files as input selections on the Funnotate home page (for example, to avoid having to hunt for them during a presentation), place them in the source directory corresponding to your `/home/Funnotate/static/examples/` target directory (specified in `docker-compose.yml`).

 <!-- --------------------------------------------------------------------------------- -->